DazzlingFugu/ember-feature-controls/README.md

 ```

 ## Configuration
 `config.featureFlags`

+Define a set of custom feature flags by defining the `featureFlags` property in `config/environment.js`.

-You can configure a set of metadata for your feature flags in your app's `config/environment.js` file.
+Then, you can configure a set of metadata for your feature flags by defining the property `featureControls`.
 This is an easy way to change settings for a given environment.
 For example:

 ```js
 // config/environment.js